Patechoc/GCP_memo/labs/lab_Cloud_Storage.md

 ### Examine the file in the GCP Console

-1. In the GCP Console, on the Navigation menu ( 7a91d354499ac9f1.png), click Storage > Browser.
+1. In the GCP Console, on the Navigation menu, click Storage > Browser.

 2. Click [BUCKET_NAME_1].